guirgouveia/go-vuejs-microservices/README.md

 ## Roadmap

+Take a look at the [Roadmap](./docs/roadmap.md) to see the features that are being developed.

 The project is still in the early stages of development, so there is a lot of work to do, for example, the frontend is still not decoupled from the backend.

-Take a look at the [Roadmap](./docs/roadmap.md) to see the features that are being developed.

-The services are be designed to reside in the cloud from the start, so Kubernetes Manifets and Helm Charts are being developed along with the code.
+The services are be designed to be [Cloud Native](https://aws.amazon.com/what-is/cloud-native/#:~:text=The%20term%20cloud%20native%20refers,container%20orchestrators%2C%20and%20auto%20scaling.), residing in the cloud from the start, so Kubernetes Manifets and Helm Charts are being developed along with the code.

 ## Services